xtreme-d/relion-tutorial-simplified/4-1 Prepare Input Data.md

 　 | (20) Extract/best3dclass_bigbox

 If you are looking on a micrograph image using the image viewer application you're probably can't see anything on it, even with max zooming.
 It is because of the wave nature of electronic microscopy.
-Usually, to get a magnified image of some sample:
+Usually, a magnified image of some sample colud be taken by the following way.

-* microscope emits electron waves against the sample,
+1. The microscope emits electron waves against the sample.
-* the electron wave going through the sample,
+2. The electron wave will be going through the sample and lens,
-* and through the lens,
-* and become "printed" on the image plane.
+3. Finally, it will become "printed" on the image plane.

 ![images/figure_electron_microscopy.png](images/figure_electron_microscopy.png)

 But after a single electron passes the sample, some parts of electron wave scattering in different directions (yellow line on the figure above).
-And, when scattered waves "touches" the lens, it will be "redirected" back to the original wave's point on image pane.
+And, when scattered waves "touches" the lens, it will be "redirected" back to the original wave's point on image plane.
 So, the resulting image represented as the sum of the original electron wave and all scattered waves.

 Such kind of scattering significantly blurs the resulting image.
 That's why we need some way to filter "good" data pieces on a micrograph from "bad" ones, in other words - understand a measure of image defocus, and that what "Contrast transfer function" (or CTF) can help us with.